lukasmoldon/GHStreaksThesis/README.md

 The project consists of different directories, which get described below.
 All scripts either use the raw csv data from GHTorrent or previous computed json/csv files by other files.
 At the beginning of each script there exists an *INPUT* section which includes the paths for all required files for the computation and an *OUTPUT* section for the corresponding resulting files with their paths.
 Running scripts from the **api** folder requires a [personal access token for the GitHub API](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), the corresponding credentials can be inserted in the *CONFIG* section of each api file.

 ## Data
-The most important data sets will be published on Zenodo in May.
+The most important data sets are [available on Zenodo](https://zenodo.org/record/4710603#.YI0lFaGxWUk).
 Please note that the file *"commits_reduced.json"* is not part of this data set due to its large size and Zenodo's file size limit of 50GB.
 Alternatively you can use the [GHTorrent MySQL database](https://ghtorrent.org/downloads.html) to compute every data set locally with our code.

 ### Directories
 * **api** - Scripts for gathering stargazers and forkers of specific repositories via the GitHub API.
 Additional results of the bot detection and 100DaysOfCode participants search (both JSON)